 Where is it heading?

-At the moment, Musk's Roadster is heading towards Mars.
-It will cross Mars' orbit at July 2018 and continue towards the inner edge of the Main Asterods Belt.
-At November 2018 it will reach the farthest point of its orbit and turn back towars Earth's orbit, however it is not going to pass near Earth or Mars for the next few years.
+At the moment, Musk's Roadster is on a heliocentric orbit heading towards Mars.
+It will cross Mars' orbit in July 2018 and continue towards the inner edge of the Main Asterods Belt.
+In November 2018 it will reach the farthest point of its orbit and turn back towards Earth's orbit, however it is not going to pass near Earth or Mars for the next few years.

 NOTE:Current orbital characteristics are based on NASA/JPL HORIZONSsolution #9 from March 1, 2018.
 Over time, trajectory prediction errors could increase more rapidly than the formal statistics indicate due to unmodeled solar pressure, thermal re-radiation, or outgassing accelerations that are not currently characterized but may exist.